Chainflow/cosmos-validator-mission-control/INSTRUCTIONS.md

 After populating config.toml, check if you have connected to influxdb and created a database which you are going to use.

-If not follow the these steps to create a database
+If not follow these steps to create a database

 ```bash
 $   cd $HOME